fraunhoferportugal/tsfel/README.md

 | Multiscale entropy (MSE)             |         1          |
 | Petrosian fractal dimension          |         1          |

-_Fractal features are typically applied to relatively longer signals to capture meaningful patterns, and it's usually unnecessary to previously divide the signal into shorter windows.
-Fractal features are disabled in the default feature configuration files._
+_Fractal domain features are typically applied to relatively longer signals to capture meaningful patterns, and it's usually unnecessary to previously divide the signal into shorter windows.
+Therefore, this domain is disabled in the default feature configuration files._

 ## Citing